duraki/notes/content/posts/bmwe34/material.md

 * [MHHAuto.COM](https://mhhauto.com)

 {{< details "Electronic Signals" >}}
 Objectives of the [Electronic Signals](/electronic-signals) is to explain inductive sensors, and type of signals one may stumble upon during the reversing and hacking of BMW E34s and possibly other series as well.
 Upon completion, you should understand the difference between analog and digital signals, know the difference between NTC and PTC sensors, recognizing different signals on the oscilloscope etc. Besides, many EE stuff can be learn from reading the resources published.
-[Reference](https://ia801005.us.archive.org/11/items/BMWTechnicalTrainingDocuments/ST051%20Body%20Electronics%20I%20%28Archive%201%29/06%20Electronic%20Signals.pdf)
+Click here for the [reference *(PDF)*](https://ia801005.us.archive.org/11/items/BMWTechnicalTrainingDocuments/ST051%20Body%20Electronics%20I%20%28Archive%201%29/06%20Electronic%20Signals.pdf).
 {{< /details >}}

 {{< details "Bus Networks" >}}